Mercedes CLA saloon review

 There’s also a single diesel engine, badged CLA 220 d.
 It uses a 2.0-litre engine with 187bhp, and sprints from 0-62mph in 7.1 seconds.
 Despite that, it’ll manage up to 57.7mpg when you’re treading lightly on the throttle.
 The CLA 220 d has the same eight-speed automatic gearbox as the fast CLA 35 and CLA 45 S models, which come with 302bhp and 415bhp respectively and both hit 0-62mph in well under five seconds.

-New for 2020 is a plug-in hybrid version.
+Introduced in 2020, a frugal plug-in hybrid version is an appealing alternative to the petrol and diesel motors.
 The CLA 250 e uses the same petrol engine as the 180 and 200, and produces 215bhp.
-Not only will it hit 0-62mph in 6.6 seconds, but Mercedes says it’ll also manage 282mpg and 44 miles of electric range.
+Not only will it hit 0-62mph in 6.8 seconds, but Mercedes says it’ll also manage 256mpg and 44 miles of electric range.
 As with any plug-in hybrid, this’ll depend on how often you recharge the battery and the type of journeys you do.

 While performance is important, many CLA customers will choose it over models like the Audi A3 saloon, Hyundai i30 Fastback and Mazda3 Fastback on the strength of its interior alone.
 Two 10.3-inch displays form a widescreen glass panel, spanning from behind the steering wheel across the dashboard, for a crisp and ultra-modern look that makes every rival feel dated.
 The smartphone generation will find the interface of Mercedes’ MBUX infotainment system instantly familiar.